 Successive waves of Filipino migrants followed in the 1960s, which were largely professional workers.
 They were Filipino nurses, doctors, medical technicians who filled in skill gaps in the United States, Canada and other European countries.

 In the 1970s, the phenomenon of overseas contract workers (OCWs) emerged.
 Filipinos began to leave the Philippine in even larger numbers to fill in labour shortages in rich and industrializing countries as construction workers, nannies, domestic workers, nurses and entertainers.
-Filipino men filled in labour shortages in the construction industry of the Middle East.
-Filipino women, on the other hand, took care of children and performed domestic work in booming economies in the Middle East (e.g., Saudi Arabia, Kuwait) and the Asia-Pacific (Hong Kong, Singapore, Taiwan, Malaysia) to allow women in these economies to work outside the home.
+Mainly Filipino men filled in labour shortages in the construction industry of the Middle East, while women mainly held caregiving jobs and domestic work in booming economies in the Middle East (e.g., Saudi Arabia, Kuwait) and the Asia-Pacific (Hong Kong, Singapore, Taiwan, Malaysia) to allow women in these economies to work outside the home.

 Labor Export Policy

 The increasing revenue that these migrant labourers provided to the Philippine economy through foreign exchange remittances, as well as persistent, widespread unemployment and underemployment, have provided a strong incentive to systematize the export of Filipino labour.